biometrixtech/plans/documentation/api_demo.md

 Exercises are assigned to each phase based on the needs of the athlete.
 Each assigned exercise contains instructions that can be provided to end users.

-Each  __Assigned Exercise__ also includes 1 or more  __Exercise Dosage__, based on the goals that exercise may achieve.
+Each  __Assigned Exercise__ also includes one or more  __Exercise Dosage__, based on the goals that exercise may achieve.
 Exercises that address more than one goal will likely have more than one __Exercise Dosage__ assigned.
 Based on the needs of the athlete, each __Exercise Dosage__ may have different priorities and dosage durations.
 This enables athletes and coaches to prioritize exercises when time is constrained.

 * `assigned_exercise` will be of the following schema: